scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--snap-confinement.md

 Generally snap confinement prevents the Linux kernel from allowing the Snap to touch your home directory or any other directory outside of the confined snap.

 So unless you allow the [Nextcloud snap to **access removable media**](https://github.com/nextcloud-snap/nextcloud-snap#removable-media) in `/mnt` or `/media` you will not be able to access any other directory.
-Confinement is a great security feature, but what can you do to access youre home directory from within your Nextcloud-snap instance?
+Confinement is a great security feature, but what can you do to access your home directory from within your Nextcloud-snap instance?

 > INFO:
 >
 >This has nothing to do with permissions.
 It's not a permissions issue, it's a *confinement* issue.
-The Linux kernel won't allow the snap to touch your home >directory.
+The Linux kernel won't allow the snap to touch your home directory.
 >

 ## Bypass Snap confinement with SSH

 **sftp to the rescue**

-In a Linux environment you will be able to bypass Snap confinement by using SSH/SFTP in Nextcloud-snap.

-[Enable external storage support](https://docs.nextcloud.com/server/25/admin_manual/configuration_files/external_storage_configuration_gui.html#enabling-external-storage-support) and happily connect to any local SSH server or directory using SFTP:
+In a Linux environment you can bypass Snap confinement by using the [external storage app](https://docs.nextcloud.com/server/25/admin_manual/configuration_files/external_storage_configuration_gui.html#enabling-external-storage-support) to access any directory using SFTP.

 ![grafik](https://user-images.githubusercontent.com/54933878/218519969-ff6ae69f-1f29-4f2a-b1c7-a5429cebdac1.png)